 Thank you for your interest in visiting Mt.
 Shasta Ski Park.
 We will make every reasonable accommodation to ensure you have a pleasant visit.
 For your convenience, there are designated parking spots in the upper parking lot adjacent to the walkway ramp.
 If you have difficulty accessing any area, ask any Mt.
-Shasta Ski Park employee for assistance.
+Shasta Ski Park employee or call 530 926 8610 for assistance.

 Mt.
 Shasta Ski Park allows the use of adaptive devices or other “manually-powered mobility aids” designed for use on the slopes.
 Adaptive devices are any specialized equipment that has been designed and manufactured primarily for use by individuals who have disabilities, including without limitation mono skis, bi skis, outriggers and sit-skis.
 The Mt.
 Shasta Ski Park Learning Center provides instruction and will arrange use of such mobility devices when requested in advance to ensure qualified instructors are available.